 Add these certificates to the Direct DNS server so that they can be published to the DNS for DIRECT to work.

-Please note that in addition to pointing DNS A records for the corresponding domain names to these servers, since edgedomain and directdomain also run their own name servers (due to the fact that the certificates need to be published in the DNS for direct) - you may have to add NS (glue) records for these two domains as well pointing to the corresponding ips.
+Note: In addition to pointing DNS A records for the corresponding domain names to these servers; since, edgedomain and directdomain also run their own name servers (due to the fact that the certificates need to be published in the DNS for direct), you may have to add NS (glue) records for these two domains as well pointing to the corresponding ips.

 Configuring Edge Test Tool Instance

-ETT is packaged as springboot jar application.
-All the parameters to the ETT UI can be configured in these three files: /opt/ttp/application.properties, /opt/ttp/smtptestcases.json, and /opt/ttp/direct_certificates_links.json by replacing all the occurrences of the preconfigured "ttp" domain references to your domain settings (with a few exceptions.)
+ETT is packaged as a springboot jar application.
+All the parameters to the ETT UI can be configured in these three files (listed below) by replacing all the occurrences of the preconfigured "ttp" domain references to your domain settings (with a few exceptions.)

+1) /opt/ttp/application.properties,

+2) /opt/ttp/smtptestcases.json, and

+3) /opt/ttp/direct_certificates_links.json

 To assist with that configuration, we've provided the three files with some placeholder configurations that will need to be revised.
 Replace the application.properties the smtptestcases.json and the direct_certificates_links.json provided in the AMI's with the files located in the installation-resources.

 The application.properties is used by the application during the startup to reference the validator, toolkit, james, direct components.
 The json files are used by the user interface to display the endpoints.